jiggabyte/jsbx/README.md

 # jsbx
-A JavaScript Front-End Boilerplate for Web applications/PWAs and Cordova Mobile Apps
+A JavaScript Front-End Boilerplate for Web applications/PWAs and Cordova-Build Mobile Apps